 PBLWorks permits bloggers to translate its works into additional languages so long as it follows the reblogging policy guidelines above.
 PBLWorks is not responsible for any mistranslations of the works.

-PBLWorks is not responsible for additional content found on blogs or websites that reblog, repost or republish works by BIE.
-PBLWorks does not endorse blogs, websites, bloggers, journalists, or writers who reblog, repost, or republish works by BIE.
-PBLWorks does not compensate bloggers, journalists, or writers who reblog, repost, or republish works by BIE.
+PBLWorks is not responsible for additional content found on blogs or websites that reblog, repost or republish works by PBLWorks.
+PBLWorks does not endorse blogs, websites, bloggers, journalists, or writers who reblog, repost, or republish works by PBLWorks.
+PBLWorks does not compensate bloggers, journalists, or writers who reblog, repost, or republish works by PBLWorks.

 PBLWorks encourages conversation, feedback and comments.
 PBLWorks reserves the right to – but is not obliged – to do any or all of the following: